 Strong demand for capital in the commercial real estate sector is expected to continue for the foreseeable future.
 Historically low interest rates, a robust economy, and strong employment numbers are boosting a surge in CRE demand across the country.
 People might assume that all commercial real estate lenders are alike, but there are many types of financial institutions that work with CRE borrowers.

-What is a non-bank lender and how is it different?
+What is a direct lender and how is it different?

 CRE loans have typically been funded by traditional lenders, such as banks, CMBS lenders, Fannie Mae, Freddie Mac, and other sources.
-Today, another type of financial institution has grown in popularity: the non-bank lender (NBL).
+Today, another type of financial institution has grown in popularity: the direct lender or as it is sometimes called, a non-bank lender (NBL).
 The implementation of financial regulations over the past few years, such as the Dodd-Frank Act and Basel III risk-capital rules, has made CRE lending less profitable for some traditional financial institutions.

 As a result, many tend to focus only on larger, more substantial borrowers and the most lucrative commercial real estate projects.
 For many small business owners, securing financing from a traditional financial institution can prove difficult.
 Commercial banks have traditionally had tight credit for small business owners because they view them as risky investments.